My Main Page with Links to My Book

 a claim that a thing “is good, bad, better or worse”—Mullen

-Victim hood, cult of
+Victimhood, cult of

-cultural liberalism and political correctness gone wild, confusing real or imagined slights with major oppression
+political correctness gone wild, confusing real or imagined slights with major oppression

-Victim hood, supercult of
+Victimhood, supercult of

-neoconservatives and so-called libertarians who constantly whine about anecdotes of political correctness gone berserk and how these anecdotes horribly victimize them and how these anecdotes are the leading cause of societal ruin, mainly to gain votes, entertain the masses and distract citizens from more important matters and how often ultra-conservatives horribly victimize others. (example: A sweat shop owner who feels oppressed because he can't smoke in a resaurant.)>
+neoconservatives and so-called libertarians who constantly whine about anecdotes of political correctness gone berserk and how these anecdotes horribly victimize them and how these anecdotes are the leading cause of societal ruin, mainly to gain votes, entertain the masses and distract citizens from more important matters and how often conservatives horribly victimize others.
+(Example: A sweat shop owner who feels oppressed because he can't smoke in a resaurant.)>

 Virtue